Education in Brunei: Secondary

 Secondary education (pendidikan menengah) is compulsory and generally lasts for five years, beginning from Year 7 until Year 11.
 Year 7 and 8 constitutes Lower Secondary and culminates with the Student Progress Assessment (SPA).
 Year 9 until Year 11 constitutes Upper Secondary and ends with national examination Brunei-Cambridge GCE Ordinary Level ('O' Level).

 Prior to SPN21, Lower Secondary constituted three years and began with Form I (one) until Form III (three).
 The national examination was Penilaian Menengah Bawah ("Lower Secondary Assessment") which was taken at the end of Form III.
 Upper Secondary encompassed two years, Form IV (four) and Form V (five), and culminated in the sitting of 'O' Level examination as today.

 Primary students who have achieved A's in all five subjects in PSR are eligible to study in 'science schools', a type of secondary school with emphasis on science-related curriculum.
 In normal secondary schools, students who have done well in Lower Secondary academics may also be put in 'science stream' classes which emphasise studying science-related subjects in greater breadth and depth, in particular studying Physics, Biology and Chemistry as separate subjects instead of under one subject 'Science'.

 Students may opt for a shorter 2 years of Upper Secondary, subject to evaluation of academic records of Lower Secondary.

+Bilingual Malay-English education for all students was established in 1985; prior to that year students would have one or the other as a medium, with students with better Primary Certificate of Education (PCE) scores getting English medium education.